 Another top choice would be the school library.
 The lunchroom is loud and pretty much the worst place to play chess.
 But take what you can get.

 You might need to convince your principal to allow an after-school kids chess club.
 Not everybody gets it right away.
-Provide some evidence why it is such a great idea.
-Here’s some ammo for your cause.

 You’ll need one board for every two kids.
 The best kids are the standard roll-up vinyl tournament boards with plastic pieces like this.